Battle of Kapyong: Night battle

-Having dislodged the defenders from Hill 504, the PVA 354th Regiment, 118th Division would attempt to capture the dominating heights of Hill 677 held by the 2 PPCLI.
+Having dislodged the defenders from Hill 504, the PVA 60th Division and 118th Division would attempt to capture the dominating heights of Hill 677 held by the 2 PPCLI.
 The PVA had earlier detected the redeployment of B Company, 2 PPCLI and at 22:00 that evening, they commenced an assault on the defenders' right flank, the first of four attacks directed at 6 Platoon of B Company.
 Although the initial moves were beaten back by medium machine gun fire and mortars, a second PVA assault an hour later succeeded in overrunning the right forward section of 6 Platoon.
 The platoon successfully withdrew in small groups back to the company main defensive position, where they eventually halted the PVA advance.
 In this first wave of mass assaults of the PVA, the 2 PPCLI 60 mm mortars had proven vital, their stability allowing for rapid fire out to 1800 m with an ability to accurately hit narrow ridgelines at maximum range.
 The PVA had telegraphed their intentions prior to the assault by using tracer fire for direction, and had used bugles to co-ordinate troops in their forming up positions.
 Such inflexibility had allowed the 2 PPCLI to co-ordinate indirect fires and took a heavy toll on the attackers in the forming up positions.